Tomatoes

 Production

 Tomatoes are warm-season crops and are sensitive to frost at any growth stage, so field planting in temperate climates occurs after the threat of frost is past in the spring or transplants are planted and grown under row covers in late spring.
 Tomatoes produced in temperate climates are also grown in greenhouses and under plastic covered high tunnels to extend the production season.
 The emergence of greenhouse tomato production has begun to change the shape of the U.S. fresh-market tomato industry.
 Greenhouse tomato production allows producers to grow fresh tomatoes in structures, sometimes using methods of climate control and alternative soils.
 Advantages of greenhouse production include uniform appearance and quality, consistency in production, increased yields per acre and enhanced grower capability to sustain year-round production.
-The 2017national yield per acre average for field-grown fresh and processed tomatoes was 39.4 tons per acre.
-In 2017, the average price for fresh tomatoes was $37.30 per cwt for fresh tomatoes and $82.80 per cwt for processing tomatoes.
+In 2023.
+In California, around 263.7 million cwt (hundredweight) of tomatoes for fresh market were produced that year.
+In terms of global vegetable production, tomatoes were ranked among the leading types.

 Resources and References